bashaus/compass-svg-polyfill/README.md

-# SASS SVG background images
+# Compass SVG polyfill

-Version 1.0
+Version 1.0.1

-Serves SVGs as background images to new browsers and PNGs as background images to old browsers.
+A compass plugin which serves SVG background images to new browsers and provides a PNG fallback to old browsers.

 ## Project Details